oracle/weblogic-logging-exporter/README.md

 1. Restart the servers to activate the changes.
 After restarting the servers, they will load the WebLogic Logging Exporter and start sending their logs to the specified Elasticsearch instance.
-You can then access them in Kibana as shown in the example below, you will need to create an index first and then go to the visualization page.
+You can then access them in Kibana as shown in the example below.
+You will need to create an index first and then go to the visualization page.

 ![Kibana screenshot](images/screenshot.png)

 You can also use a curl command similar to the following example to verify that logs have been posted to Elasticsearch.
-The default index name is "wls", and docs.count should be greater than zero indicating that log entries are being sent to Elasticsearch.
+The default index name is `wls`, and `docs.count` should be greater than zero indicating that log entries are being sent to Elasticsearch.

 ```